Angelo Emo: Legacy

-Following the death of his older brother, Alviso Emo, in 1790, Angelo Emo's death also meant the end of the San Simeon Piccolo branch of the Emo family.
+Following the death of his older brother, Alvise Emo, in 1790, Angelo Emo's death also meant the end of the San Simeon Piccolo branch of the Emo family.

-Already at the time of his death, his loss was seen as a heavy blow and symptom of the Republic's decline.
+Already at the time of Emo's death, his loss was seen as a heavy blow and symptom of the Republic's decline.
 Emo's reputation was enhanced further by 19th-century historians of Venice, keen on romanticizing the final decades of the Republic: Girolamo Dandolo calls him "the last roar issued by the Lion of St. Mark on the sea", while for Samuele Romanin he might have been able to "shake [the Republic] from the disastrous abandonment" and "inspire in her the strength and energy" that she sorely lacked in the final years of its existence.
-For Romanin, Emo was the last of the great captains of the Venetian navy, and indeed of the Republic, which "may indeed be said to have herself descended with him into the sepulchre".
+For Romanin, Emo was the last of the great military commanders of the Venetian navy, and indeed of the Republic, which "may indeed be said to have herself descended with him into the sepulchre".
 After him, the Venetian navy would no longer be called upon to fight.

 His sudden death also led to rumours that he had been poisoned.
-Girolamo Dandolo insisted that this was the case, and identified his deputy Tommaso Condulmer, ambitious not only to succeed him, but also to conclude a peace treaty with the Barbary states.
-This has been convincingly disproved by modern historians.
+Dandolo insisted that this was the case, and identified his deputy Condulmer, ambitious not only to succeed him, but also to conclude a peace treaty with the Barbary states, as the culprit.
+This has been convincingly disproved by modern historian Alvise Zorzi.

+Two submarines of the Royal Italian Navy were named after him.